sponsored

-If you've browsed through this blog, then you've probably guessed that I LOVE any type of gift basket.
+If you've browsed through this blog, then you may see that I love any type of gift basket.
 I have a special fondness for holiday themed baskets or baskets designed around a personal theme.
 And I usually recommend mixing up practical stuff with the fun stuff.

 Sometimes, a gift basket needs to be more extreme.
 When an elder is physically or financially unable to purchase things for themselves, then they need a care basket.
 This is any container that is filled with stuff they can or should use, but may not be able to buy.